-In January 2023, the Kyrgyz Stock Exchange CJSC (KSE) index increased to 2,316.6 (by 58.8%) compared to 1,482.08 and market capitalization of listed companies increased to KGS 80.5 billion compared to KGS 51.6 billion in the same month of 2021.
+In March 2025, the Kyrgyz Stock Exchange CJSC (KSE) index increased to 4,660.39 points which is a double increase from a 2022 figure.
+Market capitalization of listed companies reached KGS 160 billion which is twice as much compared to the same period in 2022.
+It should be noted that in 2021, the index was 1,482.08 points with capitalization being equal to KGS 51.6 billion.
 This growth is attributable to the joint efforts of the government and the KSE.